 Fall field work is a wrap, and it’s time to put your AMCO discs to bed for the winter.

 Proper storage and maintenance are crucial to keeping your discs in good condition for next season.
-To help ensure your equipment is ready to roll in the spring, here are some best practices from AMCO.
+Here are some tips that will help you make sure your equipment is ready to roll come spring!

 - Store your disc in a dry place, with the gangs resting on boards to keep weight off the tires.

 - Clean all dirt and debris off your disc.

 - Carefully rotate each gang and check for worn or damaged blades, bent gang shafts, worn scrapers, damaged bearings, missing lubrication fittings, and any other parts that need replacing.
 Make any necessary repairs or replacements immediately.
 Consult your equipment manual for instructions on specific repairs.

 - NOTE: The gang shaft nuts must be torqued to 1,200 foot-pounds when disc blades or bearings are being replaced.

 - Thoroughly lubricate your disc’s frame fittings, gang bearings, and wheel bearings.
 AMCO recommends using good grade no. 2 gun grease with a lithium base.
 Refer to your equipment manual for specific lubrication instructions for your disc.